wangzhe3224/awesome-systematic-trading/Readme.md

 ## Buy me a coffee?

-It takes time to produce videos, articals, and maintains the repositories.
+It takes time to produce videos, articles, and maintains the repositories.
 Feel free to support me :) thanks.

 - [Patreon](https://www.patreon.com/funcoder777)